antarctica/ops-data-store/README.md

 Controlled datasets are stored in the `controlled` database schema.
 Definitions for these datasets are declared in [`dataset-schemas.sql`](resources/db/datasets-controlled.sql).

-This base schema comprises:
+This base table schema comprises:

 - a set of [Identifier](#controlled-datasets-identifiers) fields
 - a pair of [Last Update](#controlled-datasets-last-update-fields) fields
 - a set of [Geospatial](#controlled-datasets-geometry-fields) fields

-Any additional fields are determined in these other projects:
+Additional fields originate from one of these other projects:

 - BAS [Field Operations GIS Data 🛡](https://gitlab.data.bas.ac.uk/MAGIC/operations/field-operations-gis-data)
 - BAS [Air Unit Network Dataset 🛡](https://gitlab.data.bas.ac.uk/MAGIC/air-unit-network-dataset)